-I like that both devices have the ability to adjust the sensitivity of the air quality sensor and that the sensors in both work even when the air purifier is off.
+I like that both devices have the ability to adjust the sensitivity of the air quality sensor and that the sensors in both works even when the air purifier is off.

 Auto mode is a handy option that allows you to leave the device running automatically without setting it up additionally.